C$ 229 Find Cheap Flights from Vancouver to Alaska

 • If you’re lucky enough to land on a direct flight from Vancouver to Alaska, you might not mind sitting in something other than first class.
 Your flight will, after all, only last for about three hours.
 But if you have to catch connecting flights on your way to Alaska, you might want to upgrade at least one leg of your travel to first class.
 Securing a first-class seat through an airline like United Airlines will earn you more legroom, dining options, and entertainment on your flight.

-Top 5 airlines serving from Vancouver to Alaska
+Reviews of the top 4 airlines flying from Vancouver to Alaska

 See real verified KAYAK customer reviews for airlines flying from Vancouver to Alaska.
 Airline scores are aggregated from all reviews left by passengers on KAYAK after flying with an airline.
 KAYAK doesn’t show reviews that are older than 5 years.
 Learn how KAYAK collects reviews.